jamesdevondev/hyperspaceWP/README.md

+HyperspaceWP

-HyperspaceWP by jamesdevondevelopment.com based on Hyperspace by HTML5 UP
+Based on Hyperspace by HTML5 UP
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-"Hyperspace: a fun, blocky,
-one-page design with a lot of color, a bit of animation, and an additional "generic" page template (because hey, even one-page sites usually need an interior page or two).
+> Hyperspace: a fun, blocky, one-page design with a lot of color, a bit of animation, and an additional "generic" page template (because hey, even one-page sites usually need an interior page or two).
 Hope you dig it :)"

-Adaptions for WordPress
+###Adaptions for WordPress

 To populate the home page, go to the dashboard/home page sections.
 There you can create each of the home page section.